LuisOlivaresJ/Learning_Varian_Daemon_Py/README.md

 This repository will use open-source Python libraries as **pydicom** and **pynetdicom** in order to:

 - Understand how to set up a Client Application Entity (client).
-- Experiment with various services operations to request data.
+- Experiment with services (C-FIND and C-MOVE) to request data.
-- Provide example code and documentation.
+- Provide example code.

 ## Repository Structure